|

-In this Caledonian Sleeper review, I share what it’s really like to travel on this iconic train.
+In this Caledonian Sleeper review, I share what it’s really like to ride this train after taking it twice with my partner, from London to Fort William and from Edinburgh back to London.

 What is the Caledonian Sleeper?

-This Caledonian sleeper review will explain everything you need to know about this iconic train
+This Caledonian Sleeper review will explain everything you need to know about this iconic train

-The line technically has two routes – the Highlander and the Lowlander with the train splitting into sections depending on where it’s going.
+The line technically has two routes – the Highlander and the Lowlander, with the train splitting into sections depending on where it’s going.

 The sleeper train travels from London to Scotland every night except Saturday and gets you to your destination in time for breakfast.